mailsac/mailsac-examples/help/dns_verification/dns_verification.rst

 TXT      dogtreats.msdc.co.  v=spf1 include:relays.mailsac.com ~all
 ======== =================== ======================================

-SPF Records are a DNS TXT records and can be queried using the command line tool `dig`.
+SPF Records are a DNS TXT record and can be queried using the command line tool `dig`.

 .. code-block:: bash